The Washington Gravity Project Workgroup

 c) and adjudicate which concepts are appropriate for the data set for the three identified domains.

 Community Meetings: Meetings are held for 1 hour on Thursdays from 4:00pm-5:00pm ET / 1:00pm-2:00pm PT.

 The Association's Role in the Gravity Project

-The Association is a member of the community stakeholder’s group.
+The Association is a member of the national community stakeholder’s group.
 Our role is to collect screening tools, surveys, information on interventions, community resources and other important data elements and concepts and push them up to the community group in a standardized format for adjudication.
-In this way we can free up Health Center staff time and while still allowing your interests to be well represented as this national data set develops.

 The Health Center Roles in the Gravity Project

 Health centers can best have their interests represented in the Gravity Project by simply assigning one contact person to provide The Association with the requested materials.
-These materials will be simple to provide and will include things like a copy of any current SDoH surveys you are using that are applicable to the current domain (Housing, Food Insecurity, or Transportation).
-More complex requests may include information about things like the kinds of resources you are referring your patients to (meals on wheels, Food banks, etc.) or wish to refer your patients to, the kinds of diagnosis you think are appropriate for you community (levels of food insecurity, for example) or the kinds of observations you have made about your patient population in general (for example, is a household questions appropriate for some domains for groups of people living together who are not related).
+These materials will include things like a copy of any current SDoH surveys you are using that are applicable to the current domain, information on programs used for SDOH interventions, of resources you are referring your patients to or wish to refer your patients to, the kinds of diagnosis you think are appropriate for you community.

 Karie manages data collection and analysis projects in support of The Association's strategic priorities, provides data training and assistance, works on Social Determinants of Health data efforts and is heading up the PCA's research projects.